HALLOOO178/shellbot/README.md

 # official bot

 this is the code of the Shelly bot, a bot made by me, add it from https://shelly.hallo178.repl.co

+# How to use

+## commands

+!terminal ls
+lists the directorys and files

+!mkdir
+creates a directory

+!rmdir
+removes a directory

+!touch
+creates a file

+!rm
+removes a file

+!apt
+installs a package

+!echo
+sends a message

+!start
+starts a program